 The only circumstance where I recommend taking a plane is if you need to be at your destination on the same day and tickets for the bullet train are all sold out.

-Should flying sound like the best option for you, I recommend booking travel from Beijing to Shanghai via Ctrip/Trip.com, which has some of the best prices in my experience.
+Should flying sound like the best option for you, I recommend booking travel from Beijing to Shanghai via Trip.com, which has the best prices in my experience.

 READ MORE: Learn about different classes of China trains, including how comfortable they may be and what to expect.

-While there are many pros to taking an overnight sleeper train, there are a number of cons to be aware of including:
+While there are many pros to doing Beijing to Shanghai by train overnight, there are a number of cons to be aware of including:

 - Tickets should be purchased well in advance.
 Often times, both soft sleeper and hard sleeper tickets sell out a week or more before the train leaves.
 This gives you no choice but to brave the hard seats.
 Don’t let this happen to you and get your tickets bought early!